RobertAKARobin/post_cracking_code/readme.md

 On the other hand, I've never heard anyone say, "I could never learn to fix a car," or "I could never learn to play the piano," or "I could never learn to write a business proposal.
 My mind just doesn't work that way."
 It's accepted that if you work long enough at those you'll get them.

 We think coding is different.
 It's up on a pedestal.
-The word "code" even makes you think of secret agents and mysterious messages.
+The word "code" makes you think of secret agents and mysterious organizations.

 If it's true that some folks are just born with it, it's scary news.
 Every career is more and more linked to code.
 If success means coding, and coding means having the right DNA, then in a hundred years the masses will be competing in the Hunger Games under an inbred technocratic elite.

-Really, if you can learn English, you can learn a programming language.
+The truth is, if you can learn English, you can learn any programming language.
 English evolved randomly over thousands of years.
 Programming languages were all created in the last 60 years by someone sitting down and saying, "I'm going to make a language."

 The difference isn't in how "smart" you are.
-It's not even in how much discipline you have: my students were all incredibly hard-working. **The difference is in why you learn to code in the first place.**
+It's not even in how much discipline you have: my students were all incredibly hard-working. **The difference is in why you chose to learn to code in the first place.**

 ### Programmers need problems